-Graduation Requirements - Graduation requirements for the Bachelor of Science Degree in
+Graduation Requirements - Graduation requirements for the Bachelor of Science Degree in Nursing (BS) degree are:

-Nursing (BS) degree are:
+- 1. Successful completion of all general education and prerequisite course requirements. - Completion of all nursing course requirements and electives as specified by the DON. - 3.
+Completion of a minimum of 121 credit hours with a minimum cumulative GPA of 2.0 on a 4.0 scale and a minimum grade of "C" in all Nursing courses.
+Refer to the BSU Undergraduate Catalog for a discussion of quality points and grade point averages.

-- 1. Successful completion of all general education and prerequisite course requirements. - 2.
-Successful completion of the English Proficiency Examination for students admitted to BSU prior to Fall 2017. - 3.
-Completion of all nursing course requirements and electives as specified by the DON. - 4.
-Completion of a minimum of 120 credit hours with a minimum cumulative GPA of 2.0 on a 4.0 scale and a minimum grade of "C" in all Nursing courses.
-Refer to the Undergraduate Catalog for a discussion of quality points and grade point averages. - 5.
-Successful completion of the Department of Nursing Comprehensive Exit Examination during the final semester of study. - 6.
-Submission of the Application for Graduation. - 7.
+- 4. Successful completion of the Department of Nursing Comprehensive Exit Examination during the final semester of study. - 5.
+Submission of the Application for Graduation. - 6.
 Clearance of all financial obligations by the Business Office.